The Basics of Annulment in New Hampshire

 • you or your spouse was married to someone else at the time of your marriage.

 The first step in having your marriage annulled is to file a "Petition to Annul Marriage."
 The petition is available on the New Hampshire State Court website.
-In your petition, you will have to provide information about yourself, your spouse, your children, your marriage, and why you're seeking an annulment.
+In your petition, you'll provide information about yourself, your spouse, your children, your marriage, and why you're seeking an annulment.
 You will have to have your spouse "served" with the petition.
 This means that an adult, other than you, has to hand-deliver the petition to your spouse.

 Once the judge issues an annulment, your marriage is immediately considered void, as if you were never married.